Joshk21758/citizEntry/README.md

 # citizEntry
-Project structure is on Master branch...
+A citizen portal web application with Next js.
+Project files are on the Master branch.